pribiller/revsort/README.md

 This problem is known in the literature as **Sorting by Reversals**.
 Further information on program usage, performance, and algorithm details is provided below.

+> [!IMPORTANT]
+> If you have any questions that are not covered in the documentation, or if you come across any bugs in the code, please feel free to contact me at: pribiller[at]gmail.com

 ## Usage

 Two options are available to test the implementation: